Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Experimental results of Raman heterodyne spectroscopy

-Thanks to efficient radio-wave coupling and optical beat detection, the radio-wave power to measure \fref{fig:RHA} sectrum was -12 dBm (63 $\mu$W) corresponding to 0.08 mT of peak RF magnetic field strength.
-Note that this has been achieved without RF amplifier.
-The absolute optical power of the generated Raman for T({\it a}) is 2 nW, which is converted from optical beat amplitude (2 mV$_\mathrm{rms}$) using the conversion gain of photodiode (1200 V/W) and the power of optical LO (1.5 mW).
-Because we have not exploited any RF resonator, most power of radio-wave was passing, and probabilities of resonant scattering and absorption of radio-wave photon are very low in this configuration.
-Therefore, defining a conversion efficiency as Raman photon rate divide driving RF photon flux is not fair, but too early for this stage.
-Neveretheless, we present here the outcome of crude estimation: 7 $\times 10^{-11}$ (= 2 nW / 305 THz $\times$ 655 MHz / 63 $\mu$W).
+Because of the efficient radio-wave coupling effect and optical beat detection, the radio-wave power set for obtaining the spectrum (\fref{fig:RHA}) was -12 dBm (63 $\mu$W) corresponding to 0.08 mT of peak RF magnetic field strength.
+Note that this was achieved without the use of an RF amplifier.
+The absolute optical power of the generated Raman for T({\it a}) was 2 nW, which was converted from the optical beat amplitude (2 mV$_\mathrm{rms}$) using the RF conversion gain of the photodiode (1200 V/W) and the power of optical LO (1.5 mW).
+As we did not use an RF resonator, most of the power of the radio-waves passed though the waveguide, and the probability of resonant scattering and absorption of radio-wave photons are very low in this configuration.
+Therefore, applying a definition of the conversion efficiency as a Raman photon rate over the driving RF photon flux rate seems early for consideration.
+Nevertheless, this paper presents the outcome of crude estimation as 7 $\times 10^{-11}$ (= 2 nW / 306 THz $\times$ 655 MHz / 63 $\mu$W).

-T({\it d}) that has a high intensity signal is resonant with the transition $C_1 \leftrightarrow C_2$.
-We have not tried theoretical study of $\chi$ for this transition inside {\cfhigh}, due to lack of information.
-Decisive factors like $g_{ij}$ and $A_{ij}$ were mostly resulted about the lowest-lying crystal field state like {\cflow} from electron-paramagnetic resonance measurements.
-We reports here that the transition $C_1 \leftrightarrow C_2$ has high $\chi$, and spin states in {\cfhigh} can be also valuable subjects of optically accessible spin ensemble.
+Here, T({\it c}) is unexpected because it originates in the transition $C_1 \leftrightarrow C_2$.
+Note that we did not theoretically study $\chi$ for the transition inside {\cfhigh} because of lack of information.
+That is also because decisive factors, such as $g_{ij}$ and $A_{ij}$, were studied mainly for the lowest-lying CF state ({\cflow}) by using electron-paramagnetic resonance measurements.
+Herein, we report that transition $C_1 \leftrightarrow C_2$ displays high $\chi$, and spin states in {\cfhigh} can be termed as valuable subjects of optically accessible spin ensembles.